keshavnagar/to-do/src/notes/2Start.md

 1. some of the things we create in js but we also want to implement before use them in our project so we implement on this help.jsx file
 2. i again learn how to install tailwind in my project
     1. npm install tailwindcss @tailwindcss/vite
-    2. import tailwindcss from '@tailwindcss/vite' add in below thing import { defineConfig } from 'vite' import react from '@vitejs/plugin-react' import tailwindcss from '@tailwindcss/vite'
+    2. import tailwindcss from '@tailwindcss/vite' in vite.config.js file
+    import { defineConfig } from 'vite'
+    import react from '@vitejs/plugin-react'
+    import tailwindcss from '@tailwindcss/vite'